brickheadbs/sesame-csm/README.md

 # Sesame CSM Demo

-This repository contains demo scripts for running the Conversational Speech Model (CSM) with support for both PyTorch and MLX (Apple Silicon) backends.
+This repository contains Gradio app for locally running the Conversational Speech Model (CSM) with support for both CUDA, MLX (Apple Silicon) and CPU backends.

 ## Installation